rancher/charts/proposed/storageos-operator/v0.3.2/README.md

 commodity server or cloud based disk capacity into enterprise-class persistent storage for containers.
 StorageOS volumes offer high throughput, low latency and consistent performance, and are therefore ideal for deploying databases, message queues, and other mission-critical stateful solutions.
+StorageOS Project edition also offers ReadWriteMany volumes that are concurrently accessible by multiple applications.

 The StorageOS Operator installs and manages StorageOS within a cluster.
 Cluster nodes may contribute local or attached disk-based storage into a distributed